kisakova/documentation/completeReference/Advanced/dataManagement/index.rst

 New records can be created and the existing record can be updated both manually and automatically (as a result of integration with third-party systems).

-With OroCRM's comprehensive :ref:`access settings <user-guide-user-management-permissions>` you can define what users will be able to view, update, delete, and create records of specific entities.
+With OroCommerce's comprehensive access settings you can define what users will be able to view, update, delete, and create records of specific entities.

 As soon as a property has been updated, all the system users who have access permission will see its new updated state.